DerikVo/Plant_Disease_Classification/README.md

 For our next steps we can use our two models to use transfer learning to build a model that incorporates information learned from both plants to help classify if a plant has blight.

 Additionally we can build a website that would allow users to submit their images to increase the available data points to train on.
 This would hopefully address class imbalances as we get more people to crowd source their data.

+With this improved model we can pair it with machines to identify when a plant needs intervention.
+Furthermore, we can also work with engineers to build a machine to automatically apply treatment to infected plants.